Transition Amplitudes in 3D Quantum Gravity: Boundaries and Holography in the Coloured Boulatov Model: Conclusion and Outlook

 Then, we generalized the rooting procedure developed in the series of papers \cite{GurauLargeN1,GurauLargeN2,GurauLargeN3} in the context of the large $N$ limit of the free energy, to coloured graphs with non-empty boundaries.
 This procedure allows us to reduce the discussion only to core graphs, which from the geometrical point of view correspond to simplicial complexes with the minimal number of vertices in the bulk triangulation.
-Graphs rooting back to some topological equivalence class of core graphs have the same amplitude up to a factor of the interaction coupling and a possible symmetry factor, and hence the rooting procedure allows us to write the transition amplitudes as topological expansions, where each term appearing in the sum is given by an equivalence class of core graphs representing a fixed bulk topology.
-Note however that, in general, the same topology appears more than once in the expansion, since it exists infinitely many core graphs for a given bulk topology.
+From the graph-theoretical point of view, the rooting procedure contracts all the internal proper $1$-dipoles of a coloured graphs, which are exactly those dipoles, which leave the topology, boundary as well as the degree of divergence unchanged.
+The number of contractions is independent of the order in which they are contracted, which shows that each graph roots back to a unique equivalence class of core graphs, each of which having the same number of vertices, boundary and topology.
+In particular, graphs rooting back to some equivalence class of core graphs have the same amplitude up to a factor of the interaction coupling and a possible symmetry factor, and hence the rooting procedure allows us to write the transition amplitudes as topological expansions, where each term appearing in the sum is given by an equivalence class of core graphs representing a fixed bulk topology.
+Note however that, in general, the same topology appears more than once in the expansion, since there exist infinitely many core graphs for a given bulk topology.

 To illustrate the formalism developed in the present work, we analysed the case of boundary graphs representing the simplest boundary topology, the $2$-sphere.
 In this case, we were able to show that every manifold and every pseudomanifold without singularities touching the boundary complex yields the same contribution from the boundary spin network state to the transition amplitude, namely the spin network evaluation, which encodes flatness of the discrete boundary connection.
 That is, the contribution to the transition amplitude of \textit{any} bulk topology is morally the same.
 The transition amplitude --when restricted to those topologies only admitting bulk singularities-- factorizes into a prefactor consisting of all the factors coming from the interaction term and some remaining contributions coming from the bulk of various topologies, times the spin network evaluation.
 The prefactor can of course always be cancelled by choosing an appropriate scaling of the path integral.
 This results is also particularly interesting from the point of view of the holographic principle.
 It is well known that for a certain choice of boundary state, namely the generating function of spin network, the Ponzano-Regge model is dual to two copies of the Ising model living on the spherical boundary \cite{PRBallIsing1,PRBallIsing2}.
 Since the Boulatov transition amplitude for a spherical boundary graph factorizes and is proportional to the spin network evaluation, the same conclusion applies also to the Boulatov model.